sadiqshittu/sadiqshittu.github.io/_pages/about.md

   - /about.html
 ---

 I am a second-year doctoral student at the University of Tennessee’s [USER Lab](https://userlab.utk.edu/), advised by [Dr. Scott Ruoti](https://userlab.utk.edu/scott-ruoti).
-My research focuses on key management across various systems, aiming to uncover generalizable design principles for secure and usable cryptographic architectures.
+My research focuses on key management across various systems, aiming to uncover generalizable design principles for designing future usable and secure key management systems.
 Currently, my work centers on:

 * **Git Commit Signing (Software Supply Chain Security):** Exploring how developers use cryptographic keys to establish code provenance in Git.
 By measuring adoption rates, identifying usability barriers, and analyzing successful workflows, I am developing user-friendly tools to streamline commit signing.
 * **mTLS (Decentralized Authentication):** Investigating the key management challenges that emerge when users are tasked with directly managing their own credentials for TLS authentication.